 Pets are not permitted in any residence hall.
-Freshwater non-flesh-eating fish and approved assistance living animals are the only exceptions to this policy.
-However, fish must be kept in a properly maintained aquarium of 10 gallons or less.
+Freshwater, non-flesh-eating fish and approved assistance animals are the only exceptions to this policy.
+However, fish must be kept in a properly maintained aquarium of 10 gallons or fewer.

-Smoking is prohibited in all college buildings and throughout residence halls including rooms, courtyards and pool areas.
+Smoking is prohibited in all SCAD buildings and throughout residence halls including rooms, courtyards, parking decks, parking garages and pool areas.

-A limited number of electrical outlets exist in each room.
-You may not alter these for any reason.
-You may plug no more than two devices into a double electrical outlet at any time.
-Only one UL power-strip extension cord no longer than six feet with built-in circuit breakers is allowed per resident.
-Ensure the UL code is visible on the plastic of the power strip.
-Residence life and housing may approve longer cords based on the needs and design of the building.
-You may not plug power strips into other power strips.
-These are the only extension cords allowed in residence halls.
-Non-UL power strip extension cords of any kind, multi-plug adapters and surge protectors are prohibited.
+There are a limited number of electrical outlets in each room, and these may not be altered for any reason.
+No more than two appliances may be plugged into a double electrical outlet at any time.
+Only one U.L. power-strip extension cord no longer than six feet with built-in circuit breakers is allowed per resident.
+The U.L. code must be printed in the plastic of the power strip.
+Longer cords may be approved, by residence life and housing, based on the needs and design of the building.
+Power strips may not be plugged into one another.
+These are the only type of extension cords allowed in residence halls.
+Non-U.L. power strip extension cords of any kind, multi-plug adapters and surge protectors are prohibited.

-Visitation hours in the residence halls are 9 a.m. to 2 a.m., seven days a week.
+Visitation hours in the residence halls are 9-2 a.m., seven days a week.
 Residents are responsible for their guests' behavior.
 All guests must be escorted out of the residence halls by the end of visitation hours.

-Overnight guests (same sex) may stay a maximum of three consecutive nights and may not return for an overnight stay for at least five days thereafter.
+Same-gender overnight guests may stay a maximum of three consecutive nights and may not return for an overnight stay for at least five days thereafter.
 Students must obtain an approved overnight guest pass prior to their guest's arrival.
 The pass must be signed and turned in to the residence life and housing office a minimum of 24 hours in advance.
 The form must be submitted during regular office hours.
 Overnight guests are not permitted during winter or spring breaks.

 1600 Peachtree St.